How Many Paychecks in a Year with Biweekly Payroll: 2025

 However, there’s a unique quirk to the biweekly payroll system that can throw off both employers and employees, the 27th paycheck anomaly.
 Let’s explore the causes of this issue and its impact on payroll.

-The 27th Paycheck Anomaly
+The 27th paycheck anomaly

 Typically, employees on a biweekly payroll schedule receive 26 paychecks each year.
 This is because there are 52 weeks in a year, and when you divide that by two, it gives you 26 pay periods.